 Founded in 1995, Chin Human Rights organization (CHRO) is a non-governmental non-profit organization legally registered in Canada and the United States.
-CHRO has a Special Consultative Status with the UN Economic and Social Council (ECOSOC) since 2018.
+CHRO is accredited with Special Consultative Status with the UN Economic and Social Council (ECOSOC) since 2018.

 CHRO works to protect and promote human rights through monitoring, research, documentation, education and advocacy on behalf of indigenous Chin people and other oppressed and marginalized communities in Myanmar.